 Hannity, according to a mid-riot text message sent to Mark Meadows on Jan.
 6 once wrote: “Can he make a statement?
 Ask people to leave the Capitol.”

-In another text message on Jan.
-19, 2021 sent to Meadows, Hannity sent a link to following video of then Senate Majority Leader Mitch McConnell saying from the floor that the mob on Jan.
+In another text message sent to Meadows on Jan.
+19, 2021, Hannity sent a link to the following video of then-Senate Majority Leader Mitch McConnell, saying from the floor that the mob on Jan.
 6 was provoked by Trump and “other powerful people.”

 “Well, this is as bad as it can get,” Hannity wrote.

 The Trump family

 The former president’s daughter and senior adviser was requested to comply voluntarily with the investigation into the Capitol attack on Jan.
 20. She appeared in April.
 The letter first came after Pence’s ex-national security adviser Keith Kellogg testified behind closed doors that it was he and Ivanka Trump who witnessed her father’s phone call to Pence on Jan.
 6.

 As Trump reportedly leaned on Pence to go along with the subversion strategy, Kellogg’s deposition transcript shows Ivanka turned to Kellogg and remarked: “Mike Pence is a good man.”